 Case study

-Content risk classification engine
+Building a risk classification engine

-Data governance and semantic analysis
+Driving data governance and semantic analysis to improve AI model outputs

 Designed and implemented an AI-driven classification system that analyzes internal content standards documentation and assigns priority levels (critical, high, medium, low) to individual sections.
 This system enables downstream AI writing tools to distinguish between rigid requirements and flexible guidance, improving both compliance and output quality.

-At a glance
+At a glanceGoal

 Enable AI-generated content to adhere to content standards with appropriate levels of strictness, balancing compliance with creative flexibility.